How Far to Drain an Above Ground Pool for Winter

 Cleaning and Chemical Treatment

 Next, check and balance your pool water chemistry.
-To protect your pool during winter, ensure that the pH level is between 7.2 and 7.6, alkalinity is between 80 and 120 ppm, and calcium hardness is between 180 and 220 ppm.
+To protect your pool during winter, ensure the pH level is between 7.2 and 7.6, alkalinity is between 80 and 120 ppm, and calcium hardness is between 180 and 220 ppm.

 Pool Cover Installation